Home| Search

 The H-1 has its own stringent requirements.
 Many readers feel that the H-1 is a catchall category for people who do not meet TN requirements.
 This is not true.

 Unlike the TN, there is an annual quota of H-1 applications.
-INS will not give more than 65,000 per year.
-In 1997 INS stopped approving H-1s when the quota was reached.
+The government will not give more than 65,000 per year.
+In 1997 immigration stopped approving H-1bs when the quota was reached.
+A de facto lottery exists.

-Citizens from anywhere can qualify for H-1's.
+Citizens from anywhere can get an H-1.
 You do not have to be Canadian.
 This is a popular choice for Canadian landed immigrants who do not yet qualify for the Canadian citizen TN.
-(See the FAQ question which compares the rights of landed immigrants to rights of Canadian citizens.)

-H-1s need not be on a specified list of professionals, as do TN's.
+An H-1 need not be on a specified list of professionals, as does a TN.

 There are two major requirements for H-1 status: